kamaludu/bash4llm/PROVIDERS.md

 - be a regular file (`-f`)
 - not be a symlink
 - be owned by the current user
-- not be group/world writable
+- not be group/world‑writable
 - reside in a non‑world‑writable directory

+GroqBash automatically verifies these requirements through `extras/security/verify.sh`.

 ---